infor-design/enterprise-wc/doc/TESTING.md

 - edit the jest-puppeteer.config.js and set `devtools: true` and `headless: false`
 - run `npm run test`

+## Visual Regression tests

+We are using [percy.io](https://docs.percy.io/docs/puppeteer) for visual regression tests.
+First run the e2e tests with the special "percy" command `npm run test:visuals`.

 ## Skipping Tests

 - To run only one test in a suite add only.
 For example `test.only(`